 - Persistent cough and hoarse voice

-The symptoms of thyroid cancer are not specific to the disease and specific tests are therefore required to confirm the diagnosis.
+The symptoms of thyroid cancer are not specific to the disease, and specific tests are required to confirm the diagnosis.

-After physical examination and a thorough medical and family history have been taken, a blood sample is usually needed.
-Additionally, imaging techniques are usually used to examine the thyroid gland such as ultrasound, computed tomography (CT) scan or magnetic resonance imaging (MRI).
+A blood sample is usually needed after a physical examination, and a thorough medical and family history has been taken.
+Additionally, imaging techniques are usually used to examine the thyroid gland, such as ultrasound, computed tomography (CT) scan, or magnetic resonance imaging (MRI).
 A laryngoscope can also be useful in the internal examination of the voice box.

-A biopsy can be taken from the thyroid gland for microscopic examination in a laboratory for final confirmation of diagnosis.
+A biopsy can be taken from the thyroid gland for microscopic examination in a laboratory to confirm a diagnosis.

 There are four primary types of thyroid cancer including:

-- Medullary thyroid carcinoma that has hereditary characteristics and may run in families.
+- Medullary thyroid carcinoma has hereditary characteristics and may run in families.

-- Anaplastic thyroid carcinoma is the rarest and most aggressive type, usually affecting elderly people over 60.
+- Anaplastic thyroid carcinoma is the rarest and most aggressive type, usually affecting older adults over 60.

-Papillary and follicular carcinoma are often treated in a similar way, whereas medullary and anaplastic thyroid carcinoma warrant specific management plans according to the individual characteristics.
+According to individual characteristics, papillary and follicular carcinoma are often treated similarly, whereas medullary and anaplastic thyroid carcinoma warrants specific management plans.

-In most cases of thyroid cancer, surgical removal of the entire thyroid gland is usually the first step in the treatment plan.
-If the lymph nodes in the neck are also suspected to be affected by cancerous cells, these are also removed surgically.
+In most thyroid cancer cases, surgical removal of the entire thyroid gland is usually the first step in the treatment plan.
+If the neck's lymph nodes are also suspected to be affected by cancerous cells, these are also removed surgically.

-Radiation therapy plays an important role in the treatment of thyroid cancer and may be used as the sole treatment or as adjuvant therapy following surgery.
-The radiation can be administered by way of an external X-ray beam aimed at the thyroid gland, or by taking radioactive iodine orally.
+Radiation therapy plays an important role in treating thyroid cancer and may be used as the sole treatment or as adjuvant therapy following surgery.
+The radiation can be administered by way of an external X-ray beam aimed at the thyroid gland or by taking radioactive iodine orally.

-Chemotherapy may also be used, but is generally reserved as a second-line option after surgery and radiotherapy have not been successful.
+Chemotherapy may also be used but is generally reserved as a second-line option after surgery, and radiotherapy has not been successful.
 This is because it is a more general treatment that carries severe side effects for the entire body, whereas surgery and radiotherapy can easily be localized to the thyroid gland.

-As the treatment of thyroid cancer renders the function of the thyroid gland insufficient, the normal actions of the thyroid gland are interrupted post-therapy.
-This predominantly affects the hormones that are produced by the thyroid gland – triiodothyronine (T3), thyroxine (T4) and calcitonin – which need to be administered pharmacologically on a lifelong basis.
+As thyroid cancer treatment renders the function of the thyroid gland insufficient, the normal actions of the thyroid gland are interrupted post-therapy.
+This predominantly affects the hormones produced by the thyroid gland – triiodothyronine (T3), thyroxine (T4), and calcitonin – which need to be administered pharmacologically on a lifelong basis.